Kevinpgalligan/ka/README.md

 To install, run: `pip3 install ka-cli`. ka is currently distributed through the [Python Package Index](https://pypi.org/project/ka-cli/).

-I would appreciate it if a kind person could help me to package it for Linux package managers.

 ## Usage
 To execute a single expression, pass it as an argument to the CLI.
 You may wish to surround the expression in single quotes so that it's not messed up by your terminal.